mathiasertl/django-ca/docs/source/install.rst

-   If you don't want the private keys of your CAs on the same machine as the web interface, you can also host the web interface on a second server that accesses the same database (CA private keys are hosted on the filesystem, not in the database).
+   If you don't want the private keys of your CAs on the same machine as the web interface, you can also host the web interface on a second server that accesses the same database (CA private keys are hosted on the file system, not in the database).
 You obviously will not be able to sign certificates using the web interface, but you can still e.g. revoke certificates or run a :doc:`OCSP responder <ocsp>`.

 In the following code-snippet, you'll do all necessary steps to get a basic setup: